turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/advanced-evoting-avalanche-reactjs.md

         this.onChangeDescription = this.onChangeDescription.bind(this);
         this.onSubmit = this.onSubmit.bind(this);

-        //These state variables would maintain inputs of the form this.state = {
+        // These state variables would maintain inputs of the form this.state = {
             electionname: '',
             description: '',